On affine maps on non-compact convex sets and some characterizations of finite-dimensional solid ellipsoids: On the generality of separated spaces

+In this appendix, for the sake of completeness, we briefly describe an argument to show that we may assume without loss of generality that the convex set $\mathcal{S}$ is separated, as mentioned at the beginning of Section \ref{sec:preliminary}.

+For an arbitrary convex set $\mathcal{S}$, we define an equivalence relation on $\mathcal{S}$ such that two elements $s_1,s_2 \in \mathcal{S}$ are equivalent if and only if $f(s_1) = f(s_2)$ for every affine functional $f:\mathcal{S} \to \mathbb{R}$ with bounded image $f(\mathcal{S})$.
+Then the corresponding quotient set becomes a separated convex set, with essentially the same set of the bounded affine functionals as the case of $\mathcal{S}$.
+Therefore, by considering the quotient set instead of $\mathcal{S}$ itself, it suffices to study convex sets which are separated.
+Hence the claim of this appendix follows.

 \paragraph*{Acknowledgements} A part of this paper was presented at 14th Workshop on Quantum Information Processing (QIP 2011), Singapore, January 10--14, 2011.
 This work was partially supported by Grant-in-Aid for Young Scientists (B) (No.20700017 and No.22740079), The Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan.
+Moreover, the authors thank the anonymous referees in several submissions of the paper for their precious comments.